Skip to content

 Command Errors

-async def attack_handler(ctx: CommandContext) -> CommandResult:
+async def attack_handler(ctx: CommandContext) -> bool:

 if not ctx.args:

-message="Attack what?
-Usage: attack <target>",
+await send_to_session(ctx.session, "Attack what?
+Usage: attack <target>")

 target = find_target(ctx.args[0], ctx.player_id)